fellesverkstedet/fabricatable-machines/theory/README.md

 * for gaining insight into technology
 * for sport *(it is more rewarding and less silly than kicking a leather ball)*

 We like learning by doing.
-Replicating a machine is like learning an instrument by playing someone else music, before you start composing.
+Replicating a machine is like learning an instrument by playing someone elsez music, before you start composing.
 Its totally ok to be a cover band.

 ### Potential consequences from making your own machines